OpenHD/QOpenHD/readme.md

 4. Have the Qt Installer download Qt 5.13.1+ for Android

-5. Download the [GStreamer development kit](https://gstreamer.freedesktop.org/download/) for Android (1.14.4 or 1.16.0)
+5. Download the [GStreamer development kit](https://gstreamer.freedesktop.org/download/) for Android 1.16.0

 6. Unzip the GStreamer archive inside the QOpenHD directory.